SamyMuhammad/ecommerce-application/README.md

 - RestFull APIs using JWT

 > You can login as admin using ['email' => 'samy@email.com', 'password' => 'password']
-   or as a normal user with ['email' => 'user@email.com', 'password' => 'password']
+   or as a normal user with ['email' => 'user@email.com', 'password' => 'password'] or register a new user.

-   or register a new user. use any of coupons ['fixed123', 'percent123'] and visa numbers with any other data to checkout "4242 4242 4242 4242".
+   Use any of coupons ['fixed123', 'percent123'] and visa numbers "4242 4242 4242 4242" with any other data to checkout.

 #### visit from <a href="">here</a>